Are you suddenly losing a lot of hair?

 Diffuse hair loss

-• Progressive thinning and thinning of the entire head of hair.
+• Progressive thinning and thinning of the entire hair.

 Hair loss as a result of chemotherapy